Skip to content

 [Written on April 7]

 After all, this project was a lot of fun and very interesting.
 Once I got into the “CAD design mood” I really enjoyed doing it, and I’ve also learned a lot about Onshape and how to approach big projects and design parts, that are internally dependant on each other.
-I’m proud of the final printer :)
+I’m proud of the final design :)

 April 7th - Monday (today)